webix-hub/docs/data/desktop/paging.md

 **Setting (Opening) Page**

-To programmatically switch to the necessary page, specify the page's index within the dedicated method:
+To switch to the necessary page, specify the page's index within the dedicated method:

 ~~~js
 $$("datatable1").setPage(2); // makes the third page visible